 The terms of office of ward committees are aligned to that of municipal councils and the municipality must, as soon as possible after the results of the elections have been declared, arrange ward meetings in order for the interest groups in the ward to be identified and subsequently for the ward committees to be elected, according to the system applicable in each respective municipality.

 Election of ward committees

-SALGA has developed a Code of Conduct for Ward Committee Members, which are available at all municipalities.
+SALGA has developed a Code of Conduct for Ward Committee Members, which is available in all municipalities.
 However, municipal councils must make the rules regarding the election of ward committee members, including how often meetings take place and the dissolution of ward committees.

-The Speaker shall call a meeting in the ward for the election of a ward committee.
+The Speaker shall call a meeting in the ward for the election of the ward committee.

 Nominations shall be open for 10 but not more than 15 nominees.